 - Brachial plexus injury;

-- Military claims (in particular, defending the Ministry of Defence in many Non-Freezing Cold Injury, Noise-Induced Hearing Loss and other EL and PL claims);
+- Military claims (in particular, defending the Ministry of Defence in many Non-Freezing Cold Injury, Noise-Induced Hearing Loss and PTSD claims);

 - Fatal accidents pursuant to the Fatal Accidents Act 1976 and the Law Reform (Miscellaneous Provisions) Act 1934;

 - Chronic pain, CRPS, fibromyalgia, somatoform disorder and FND (functional neurological disorder);

 - Sports accidents;

 - Accidents abroad, including disputes as to jurisdiction and applicable law under Rome II and the Private International Law (Miscellaneous Provisions) Act 1995;

 - Industrial disease (including mesothelioma claims concerning the cost of immunotherapy treatment);

 - Insurance disputes related to personal injury litigation (e.g.: claims involving the MIB’s Uninsured and Untraced Schemes, Article 75 insurers and Section 151 of the Road Traffic Act 1988).